NASA's InSight lander reveals details on outermost layer of Mars

-WASHINGTON : NASA's robotic InSight lander, in the twilight of its service after nearly four years on Mars, is revealing new details about Earth's closest planetary neighbor based on data from two big meteorite impacts that shed light on the Martian crust's structure.
+WASHINGTON: NASA's robotic InSight lander, in the twilight of its service after nearly four years on Mars, is revealing new details about Earth's closest planetary neighbour based on data from two big meteorite impacts that shed light on the Martian crust's structure.

 These were the largest impacts detected by InSight since it arrived on Mars in November 2018.
 Its scientific mission - originally planned to last two years but subsequently extended for two more to this December - is expected to be coming to an end because its solar panels are now covered in accumulating dust, depriving InSight of power.